PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The safety-fallback norm-only Pad cleanup has a different mutation contract.
 Its raw rewrite counter is incomplete because the child owner prunes unused tensors even after a zero rewrite.
-Characterization therefore requires the fallback call to add a clamped before/after tensor-count delta while retaining the existing norm-rewrite guard and recursive relowering order.
+The fallback call therefore adds a clamped before/after tensor-count delta while retaining the existing norm-rewrite guard and recursive relowering order.
+The extra evidence remains observation-only;
+cleanup alone does not trigger shape reconciliation.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to